-Dr. Usui got all his education in the Buddhist monastery.
+Dr Usui got all his education in the Buddhist monastery.
 He was taught arts like – swordsmanship, martial arts, and a Japanese form of Chi Kung (Kiko).
-All the while, Dr. Usui had a complete interest in medicine, theology, and psychology.
-This interest urged him to seek a way to heal him and others using a protective layer of hands.
+All the while, Dr Usui had a complete interest in medicine, theology, and psychology.
+This interest urged him to seek a way to heal himself and others using a protective layer of hands.
 The desire led him to look for a healing method connected to any specific religion and religious belief so that system would be accessible to everyone.

-Mikao traveled a lot during his lifetime and studied healing systems of all types.
+Mikao travelled a lot during his lifetime and studied healing systems of all types.
 He worked in several different fields but ultimately became a Buddhist priest and lived in a monastery.